egc112/OpenWRT-egc-add-on/openvpn-pbr/readme.md

 Download script and adapt to your need.
 Upload script to your router to `/etc/openvpn`
-Make executalbe from the Commandline: `chmod +x /etc/openvpn/ovpn-pbr`
+Make executable, from Commandline: `chmod +x /etc/openvpn/ovpn-pbr`
 In the OpenVPN config add: 'route-up /etc/openvpn/ovpn-pbr` this will execute the script on route up